 Unusual Problems: The investigation of all potential contamination sources would be costly and not without challenges.
-If remediation is initiated, the disposal of contaminated water would incur severe costs and logistical problems.
+If remediation is initiated, the Disposal of contaminated water would incur severe costs and logistical problems.

 Status of Project: In September of 2004, the monitor well tested at 2,200 ppm chloride.
-No samples were taken between 2004 and 2014 due to the well being inaccessible.
+No samples were taken between 2004 and 2014, due to the well being inaccessible.
 In 2014, the well was accessed, and the chloride concentration was 1,250 ppm and 1,500 in 2015.
-The well has been inaccessible since 2016, though in 2018 access restrictions have been resolved, and annual sampling will resume in spring 2019.
+The well has been inaccessible since 2016, however, a nearby lawn and garden well was sampled in the summer of 2019 following the filing of a property owner complaint.
+The chloride concentration of this well is 700 ppm.